yuanqing/charming/README.md

 > [Lettering.js](https://github.com/davatron5000/Lettering.js) in vanilla JavaScript.

 - Optionally change the inserted DOM element (defaults to `span`), or change or remove the class prefix (defaults to `char`)
-- Just 0.53 KB [minified](https://github.com/yuanqing/charming/blob/master/charming.min.js), or 0.37 KB minified and gzipped
+- Just 0.55 KB minified, or 0.36 KB minified and gzipped

 ## Usage